 Before you get started.

 - Make sure your external meter is working correctly (AT-2030 Only).
 When using the AT-2030 a meter is required to read the measurements.
 It’s important that your meter be correctly calibrated and have working batteries.
-If using AT-2040 skip this step; sensitivity and calibration readings are built in to the unit.
+If using AT-2035 or AT-2040 skip this step; sensitivity and calibration readings are built in to the unit.

 1) Using the provided short hand accelerometer wrench, secure the reference accelerometer from movement.
 The shaker and reference accelerometer are connected by four carbon fiber flexures.
 Use the wrench to ensure that torque is not applied to these parts when tightening down your test accelerometer.

 4) Create your certificate.
 If using the AT-2030 you will need to input your data into excel and print your certificate manually.
-If using the AT-2040, simply download your automatically created certificate to USB in PDF format.
+If using the AT-2035 or AT-2040, simply download your automatically created certificate to USB in PDF format.

 5) All Done!